mstone/depict/README.md

 Alternately, if you'd like to run depict without with nix, you'll need to

 1. install the [minion](https://github.com/minion/minion) constraint solver
-2. install the [cvxpy](https://www.cvxpy.org) convex optimization library
-3. install a recent Rust compiler
+2. install a recent Rust compiler
-4. ensure that the directory containing the `minion` executable is on `PATH` and that `PYTHONPATH` links to `cvxpy`.
+3. ensure that the directory containing the `minion` executable is on `PATH`.
-5. use `cargo` to build or run one of Depict's sub-packages, like:
+4. use `cargo` to build or run one of Depict's sub-packages, like:

 ```bash
 cargo run -p depict-desktop